Aleph-Alpha/krippendorff-aleph-alpha/README.md

-# Krippendorff's Aleph Alpha
+# Krippendorff's Alpha

-This repository contains an implementation of Krippendorff’s Alpha, a statistical measure of inter-rater reliability designed for various data types (Nominal, Ordinal, Interval, and Ratio).
+A Python implementation of Krippendorff's Alpha, a statistical measure of inter-rater reliability designed for various data types (Nominal, Ordinal, Interval, and Ratio).
-Features (Planned & In Progress):

 ✔️ Support for multiple data types (Nominal, Ordinal, etc.)